Words are powerful.

 “Our SEO platform helps you get found online.”

-“Based on what you’ve shared, you’re concerned about competitors overtaking your top spot on the SERPs [Identify pain point].
-That’s understandable, as top-ranking posts attract the majority of the clicks [Agitate].
+“Based on our research, we learned that businesses like yours are concerned about competitors overtaking their top spot on the SERPs.
+That’s understandable, as top-ranking posts attract most of the clicks [Agitate pain].
 This is where our SEO platform may help.
-Our backlinks feature identifies the websites that link to your competitors and helps you replicate their success [Position].
-Our client, Big-Name Startup, has been using it for a few weeks and has increased its number of backlinks by 76% [Case study].
-We’re currently offering a limited-time offer for the first 100 customers [Urgency].
+Our backlinks feature identifies the websites that link to your competitors and helps you replicate their success.
+Our client has been using it for a few weeks and has increased its number of backlinks by 76.9% [Highlight wins and case study].
+We’re currently offering a 60-day free trial [Irresistible trial] for the first 100 customers [Urgency].
 Are you interested in signing up?
-[Call-to-action].
+[Soft sell].

 Note how personalized it is and note again how it speaks to the prospect’s specific pain points.
 This sales pitch example may be longer than you’re used to—and it works.

 After sending your perfect sales pitch, it’s time for a fun read: 5 Moods After a Sales Pitch.